All Episodes

 That's right.

-She didn't need to be lectured on the Constitution.
+That's what she said at Ted Cruz, that she didn't need to be lectured on the Constitution.

-She's not a she's not a sixth grader.
+She's not a sixth grader.

-This, I'm gonna tell you something.
+This, I'm going to tell you something.

-This is a I think it represents a pretty quick victory for our side, one which nobody would have thought possible a few short weeks ago.
+The fact that this assault weapons ban doesn't make it, this is a, I think it represents a pretty quick victory for our side, one which nobody would have thought possible a few short weeks ago.

 It has to mean that.

-Dingy Harry wants to get re-elected.
+It has to mean that Dingy Harry wants to get re-elected.

 I mean, if the polls could be wrong about this, what else could they be wrong about?

-Amnesty, same sex marriage?
+Amnesty, same-sex marriage?

 I wonder.